cloudflare/cloudflare-docs/content/stream/viewing-videos/using-own-player/_index.md

 ## Limitations

-* [Client-size Analytics](/stream/getting-analytics/#client-side-analytics) are not available if you use your own player.
+* [Client-side Analytics](/stream/getting-analytics/#client-side-analytics) are not available if you use your own player.